-5. If charging admission or seat reservations we are happy to provide the online ticketing service via our website, or you can arrange that yourself (such as via Eventbrite) and provide us with a link we can post.
+5. If charging admission or seat reservations we will provide the online ticketing service via our website.
 Please be aware that card handlers/ paypal will charge a small processing fee per transaction.
 This is not something we do ourselves, nor do we actually make money from it, but is a result of the platform used for payment.
 It usually works out at around 10% of the ticket price.

 1. We will list your show: on our website, set up a Facebook event via our page, and provide a listing for your show within our printed programme.

 2. We recommend, though do not require, that you get posters and fliers printed.
 Double sided A6 fliers are the most common, and A3 posters the common size.
 You should aim to have these at the venue at least a fortnight before the Festival begins.
 You should look at printing around 10-15 posters for the venue itself, plus however many you think you can adequately distribute about Edinburgh.
 We’d recommend printing 500 fliers for a full run – more if you are a strong on-the-street flierer.
 You should consider alternatives to handing out physical flyers where possible.

 3. You must offer the EHF programme alongside your own fliers.
 And we do recommend on street fliering if safe to do so under COVID restrictions and advice.

-4. Additional things you might consider doing yourself: adding your show to listing sites such as The List or Skiddle (we will add general events for the Festival as a whiole but not individual acts), boosting your own posts and events on Facebook, sending press releases to local and national press.
+4. Additional things you might consider doing yourself: adding your show to listing sites such as The List or Skiddle (we will add general events for the Festival as a whole but not individual acts), boosting your own posts and events on Facebook, sending press releases to local and national press.

 5. You must include our logo on all image based promotional materials including but not limited to fliers, posters, facebook covers, teaser images etc and regardless of platform - so the logo should be used if your images are going up on Twitter, Facebook, Instagram, in a press advert etc